strangebuzz/MicroSymfony/README.md

     castor test:coverage

-The open the report in you browser:
+Then open the report in your browser:

     make cov-report